collective/collective.documentviewer/README.rst

    plone server.
 You can get creative with how your file storage is used though.

-2) Since in plone's operation, it can be interrupted and the deletion of a file on the OS system system can not be done within a transaction, no files are ever deleted.
+2) Since in plone's delete operation, it can be interrupted and the deletion of a file on the OS system system can not be done within a transaction, no files are ever deleted.
 However, there is an action you can put in a cron task to clean up your file storage directory.
 Just call the